hotosm/tm-admin/docs/structure.md

 Each table directory contains an *api.py* files, which is support code for a website backend.
 This lets the queries used to support the front end share code with the testsuite.

+The primary generated python files contain a class that uses a dictionary to mirror the table schema.
+Each key in the class maps to a column in the table.

+For example, the projects_teams.yaml file generates this class for the jsonb column in the projects table:

+	class Projects_teamsTable(object):
+		def __init__(self,
+            team_id: int = None, role: tm_admin.types_tm.Teamroles =
+			tm_admin.types_tm.Teamroles.TEAM_READ_ONLY):
+            self.data = {'team_id': team_id, 'role': role}

+The Table classes are heavily used by the API as a parameter passed to functions, as well as data returned from functions.
+For example:

+    pt = ProjectsTable(id=0, author_id=1, geometry=geom, centroid=center,
+                        created='2021-12-15 09:58:02.672236',
+                        task_creation_mode='GRID', status='DRAFT',
+                        mapping_level='BEGINNER')
+    # returns True or False
+    result = await projects.insertRecords([pt])